woman in white t shirt holding brown wooden board

 And in an ideal world, all lives would matter.

-It’s for this reason that not all lives matter equally, even though they rightfully should.
+This is why not all lives matter equally, even though they rightfully should.

 In some parts of the world, white lives matter more than black lives.

-Still, elsewhere, female lives don’t matter nearly as much as male lives.
+Still, female lives don’t matter nearly as much elsewhere as male lives.

 And for those who don’t recognise the value of all sentient life forms, human lives matter far more than animal lives.